giacomo-gcad/dopa_workflow/BaseLayers.md

 UNEP-WCMC & IUCN (2021).
 Protected Planet: The World Database on Protected Areas (WDPA) [www.protectedplanet.net](www.protectedplanet.net), [January/2021], Cambridge, UK: UNEP-WCMC and IUCN.

 WDPA database is downloaded monthly from [WCMC website](www.protected_planet.net).
 A script for download is controlled by a CRON command on server.
-The dataset downloaded consiist of a ESRI geodatabase, including the following feature classes:
+The dataset downloaded consist of an ESRI geodatabase, including the following feature classes:

 - WDPA_WDOECM_point_Mmmyyyy
 - WDPA_WDOECM_poly_Mmmyyyy